rackerlabs/support-how-to/content/how-to/cloud-servers/cloud-servers-faq/index.md

 {{</accordion>}}
 {{<accordion title="Do you offer on-demand images (snapshots) and scheduled images and what are the prices?" col="in" href="accordion24">}}

-You can create an image of any general purpose Cloud Server, and you can use this image to restore a server or clone a new one.
-You can create an unlimited number of images on-demand, or you can schedule an automatic daily or weekly image.
+You can create an image of any General Purpose Cloud Server, and you can use this image to restore a server or clone a new one.
+You can create an unlimited number of images on-demand or you can schedule an automatic daily or weekly image.

 Images are compressed and stored on Rackspace Cloud Files at the